AdobeDocs/experience-manager-65.en/help/sites-administering/msm-rollout-conflicts.md

 Customized conflict handlers let you implement your own rules.
 Using the service ranking mechanism you can also define how they interact with other handlers.

-Customized conflict handlers can:
+Customized conflict handlers can have the following:

-* Be named according to your requirements.
+* Named according to your requirements.
-* Be developed/configured according to your requirements; for example, you can develop a handler so that the live copy page is given precedence.
+* Developed/configured according to your requirements; for example, you can develop a handler so that the live copy page is given precedence.
-* Can be designed to be configured using the [OSGi configuration](/help/sites-deploying/configuring-osgi.md); in particular the:
+* Designed to be configured using the [OSGi configuration](/help/sites-deploying/configuring-osgi.md); in particular the:

     * **Service Ranking**: